avarga/tkpath/doc/README.txt

        ?-fontfamily fontname -fontsize float?
        ?fillOptions strokeOptions genericOptions?

- o Antialiasing, if available, is controlled by the variable:
+ o Antialiasing, if available, is controlled by the variable tkp::antialias.
-    ::tkpath::antialias
     Switch on with:
-    set ::tkpath::antialias 1
+    set tkp::antialias 1

- o The command ::tkpath::pixelalign returns how pixels are aligned to coordinates.
-If 0 then pixels are between the integer coordinates, and if 1 they are centered on the integer coordinates.
-If you draw lines and the graphics lib doesn't do pixel align you may have to draw to half integer coordinates to get sharp 1 pixel width lines.
+ o The command tkp::pixelalign says how the platform graphics library draw when we specify integer coordinates.
+Some libraries position a one pixel wide line exactly at the pixel boundaries, and smears it out, if antialiasing, over the adjecent pixels.
+This can look blurred since a one pixel wide black line suddenly becomes a two pixel wide grey line.
+   It seems that cairo and quartz (MacOSX) do this, while gdi+ on Windows doesn't.
+This command just provides the info for you so you may take actions.
+Either you can manually position lines with odd integer widths at the center of pixels (adding 0.5), or set the ::tkp::depixelize equal to 1, see below.

+ o With the boolean variable ::tkp::depixelize equal to 1 we try to adjust coordinates for objects with integer line widths so that lines ...

  o Styles are created and configured using:

-    ::tkpath::style cmd ?options?
+    tkp::style cmd ?options?

-        ::tkpath::style cget token option
+        tkp::style cget token option
             Returns the value of an option.

-        ::tkpath::style configure token ?option? ?value option value...?
+        tkp::style configure token ?option? ?value option value...?
             Configures the object in the usual tcl way.

-        ::tkpath::style create ?-key value ...?
+        tkp::style create ?-key value ...?
             Creates a style object and returns its token.

-        ::tkpath::style delete token
+        tkp::style delete token
             Deletes the object.

+        tkp::style inuse token
+	    If any item is configured with the style token 1 is returned, else 0.

-        ::tkpath::style names
+        tkp::style names
             Returns all existing tokens.

     The same options as for the item are supported with the exception of -style,